 However, her business saw a boom during COVID as customers scrambled to find alternative grocery sources when supermarket delivery slots were completely filled.
 As Jaslyn started receiving more orders, she realised that she needed a proper place to run her business.
 As soon as Circuit Breaker was over, she started doing research on the best storage solution for her business.

 The move to Storefriendly has not only made her business more efficient but more importantly, sustainable.
 It is much more convenient for her customers to pick up or browse products.
-The 24/7 air-conditioning means that all her food products are kept in the most optimal condition.
-The various amenities like the pantry and meeting rooms have given her a more comfortable working space.
+The 24/7 air-conditioning in the storage space means that all her food products are kept in the most optimal condition.
+The various amenities in her storage space like the pantry and meeting rooms have given her a more comfortable working storage space.
 The Workfriendly setting has even exposed her to other entrepreneurs who have helped take her business one step further.

 For now, Jaslyn is working on educating Singaporeans about the vegan lifestyle and expanding her reach in the local vegan scene.
 As the pandemic continues to wreck havoc in the local small business scene, she is also looking to support other small vegan businesses in these troubling times.